 Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
 The practice of medical assisting directly influences the public's health and wellbeing, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.

-Kirkwood’s one-year Medical Assisting program includes classroom and laboratory experience, and a clinical internship at a physician’s office.
-The program may also be taken on a part-time basis.
+Kirkwood's one-year Medical Assisting program includes classroom, laboratory and computer experience, as well as a practicum in an ambulatory care clinic.
+This program may be taken on a part-time basis.

 After earning a Medical Assisting diploma, graduates are eligible to take the nationally-recognized Certified Medical Assistant exam.
 Most employers require certification within one year of graduation.

 For more information contact:

 Students in this program may be eligible to have half their tuition paid for by the Kibbie Grant.
 Click here for more details.